 Counterpoint: Certainly, this was true once upon a time.
-Certainly, some parts of the academy adapt slow (try employing a "research software engineer" and see what your HR department does).
+Certainly, some parts of the academy are slow to adapt (try employing a "research software engineer" and see what your HR department reacts).
 But we've had nearly a generation of working bioinformaticians now.
 Some aspects of science and technology and business has changed radically (GWAS, open access, mega-journals, etc.) and the academy adapted to that.

 Bioinformatics looks like IT